miney-py/minetest_windows/README.md

-# Minetest Windows Buildscripts
+# Luanti (Minetest) Windows Buildscripts

-This build_minetest script downloads all source codes and compiles them to Minetest 5.X (stable-5 branch) extended with luasocket and lua-cjson.
+This build_minetest script downloads all source codes and compiles them to Luanti 5.X (stable-5 branch) extended with luasocket and lua-cjson.

 ## Requirements